 FREE/REDUCED Price MEAL APPLICATION

-The free and reduced price meal application is now available online for the 2019-2020 school year.
+The free and reduced price meal application for the 2020-2021 school year is now available!
 The meal application can be completed on any device with Internet access.
 Instructions for completing the online meal application are mailed to all households, with the exception of those that received a Direct Certification letter, four weeks prior to the start of the school year.*

 Please read directions carefully; applications must be completed in their entirety.
 Applications are processed within 10 days of receipt by the Nutrition Services Department.
 Approval (will note free or reduced status) and denial letters are emailed to the address on file.

 Students that are approved for free meal benefits will receive the school lunch and/or breakfast at no charge.
 Students that are approved for reduced price meal benefits will be charged $0.30 for breakfast and $0.40 for lunch.
 Posted prices for a la carte items will still apply for students that qualify for free and reduced price meals.

 For assistance in completing the meal application, please contact the Nutrition Services Department at (847) 859-8130.

 Click on the button below to begin the application process in English or Spanish.

 If you know someone that does not have access to a device with the Internet, click here for a list of locations within the community where the online application can be completed.